evocount/display-management/README.md

 - Some not very important functions in the `Screen` class are broken, this is caused by either a misuse of the params of the python-xlib functions(Documentation issues?) or rather by a bug in the python-xlib function itself issuing malformed requests to the low level library beneath it.
 Either way, the functions' importance is not significant enough for investigating the real cause of the issue.

 - Exception handling is mostly deferred to python-xlib.
 This is due to the fact that exception handling is severly under documented and the Exceptions thrown by pythn-xlib have a very specific ad-hoc format defined by the low level xlib library.

+- python-xlib provides events to for handling state changes from outside source.
+Currently, these are not used and only events originating from this library is assumed.
+The three possible implementations for this are as follows.
+  - Reload the entire state everytime (Easy and allows expanding the lib to handle events later on, but slowest)
+  - Program every function to load the required state everytime (Slightly faster in principle, but, makes it very hard to modify or add new functionality later on)
+  - Handle the events (Most efficient solution but would require the most additional work effort as well as potentially running into concurrency?)